Improved global stability bounds for two-dimensional plane Poiseuille flow: Verification and other implementation details

 As a completely separate endeavour, we coded and solved \eqref{eq:energy2D} and the bounds in Appendix \ref{app:solenoidal_projection} using ultraspherical pseudospectral methods.
 The results were then verified against those of FEM in both 2D plane Couette and plane Poiseuille flows, also getting nearly indiscernible results in the aforementioned test cases (see Figure \ref{fig:verification}).
 That said, sometimes, for a fixed $L$, we occasionally observed small isolated intervals of apparent infeasibility bracketed by feasible Reynolds numbers, which we interpreted as false negatives.
 These events were nearly non-existent when using the FEM implementation compared to the pseudospectral one.
 Thus, all results reported in the main text involve FEM, since it yielded much more robust and consistent results.

 Near the stability boundary, in rare cases, repeated runs of the SDP solver occasionally returned different feasibility outcomes for the exact same inputs.
 We mitigated this sensitivity by checking neighbouring Reynolds numbers.
 This behaviour may be related to near-degeneracies in the SDP and the possible use of random initial guesses in the optimisation algorithms.
-Lastly, we remark that the use of a fixed streamwise shift convention for the $n\neq0$ energy eigenmodes (see \S\ref{sec:modes}, where we ensure a stagnation point at the origin for one of the eigenmodes) is highly recommended and seems to be important to get piecewise smooth global stability curves like those observed in Figure \ref{fig:stability}.
-When this was left unspecified, we observed minor discrepancies of no more than $\pm1\Rey$ in the feasibility thresholds when using $\mathscr{U}_5$.
-This may be due to differences in the \emph{relative} shifts between the $(1,1)$ and $(1,3)$ modes (Goluskin, D. \& Darrow, D., personal communication, 2026).
+The use of a fixed streamwise shift convention for the $n\neq0$ energy eigenmodes (see \S\ref{sec:modes}, where we ensure a stagnation point at the origin for one of the eigenmodes) may provide some numerical stability, because, when this was left unspecified, we observed minor discrepancies, typically below $\pm0.1\Rey$.
+Lastly, the use of an `old' version of MOSEK, namely v8.0.0.81, is due to a tuning change in v8.1 and above, which results in a memory footprint that is simply too large for modern machines.

 \end{appen}